 Made in South Africa by Halo, a company that cares about people and the environment

 BORING (BUT USEFUL) STUFF Dimensions: Fits up to 12 inches x 9 inches rectangle or oval dish with small handles or no handles at all.
 Care instructions: Machine wash, air or tumble dry as required.
+We think it's fine just to hand rinse and put on your kitchen drying rack.
 Note: Not ovenproof or microwave safe tested.

 WHAT DOES IT REPLACE?
 Plastic containers, plastic wrap, plastic baggies, aluminum foil.
 Plus, it looks way better. :)